-- (a) the witness is outside the Islands; or - (b) if the witness is a child, or is to be cross examined following the admission under section 39 of a video recording of testimony from him and the offence is one to which 39 (2) applies,
+- (a) the witness is outside the Islands; - (b) the witness is a child, or is to be cross examined following the admission under section 39 of a video recording of testimony from him and the offence is one to which section 39(2) applies; or - (c) the witness is to give evidence as to a violent or sexual offence,

 - (2) This section applies to-

 - (a) trials on indictment;

 - (b) appeals to the Court of Appeal;

-- summary trials of Category B offences; and (c)
+- (c) summary trials of Category B offences;

-- (d) proceedings in any youth court.
+- (d) proceedings in any youth court; and

+- (e) preliminary inquiries.

-(3) A statement made on oath by a witness outside of the Islands and given in evidence through a live television link by virtue of this section shall be treated for the purpose of section 101 of the Penal Code (2006 Revision) as 2006 Revision having been made in the proceedings in which it is given in evidence.
+- (3) A statement made on oath by a witness outside of the Islands and given in evidence through a live television link by virtue of this section shall be treated for the purpose of section 101 of the Penal Code (2010 Revision) as having been made in the proceedings in which it is given in evidence.

-(4) Where the court gives leave for a person to give evidence through a live television link then, subject to subsection (5), the person concerned may not give evidence otherwise than through a live television link.

-(5) A court may give permission for a person to give evidence otherwise than through a live television link if it appears to the court to be in the interests of justice to give such permission.

-- (6) Permission may be given under subsection (5)- - (a) on an application by a party to the case; or - of the court's own motion, (b)
+- (4) Where the court gives leave for a person to give evidence through a live television link then, subject to subsection (5), the person concerned may not give evidence otherwise than through a live television link. - (5) A court may give permission for a person to give evidence otherwise than through a live television link if it appears to the court to be in the interests of justice to give such permission. - (6) Permission may be given under subsection (5)- - (a) on an application by a party to the case; or - (b) of the court's own motion, but no application may be made under paragraph (a) unless there has been a material change of circumstances since the leave was given by virtue of subsection (1).

-Evidence through

-accused

-but no application may be made under paragraph (a) unless there has been a material change of circumstances since the leave was given by virtue of subsection (1).

-(7) The Governor in Cabinet may make such rules as appears to him to be necessary for the purposes of this section.

-38. An accused person may give evidence through al live television links by television link in accordance with section 60 of the Criminal 2006 Revision Procedure Code (2006 Revision).
+- (7) The Governor in Cabinet may make such rules as appears to him to be necessary for the purposes of this section. - 38.
+An accused person may give evidence through a live television link in accordance with section 60 of the Criminal Procedure Code (2011 Revision).